TTooTT/gatsby-starter/src/pages/products/index.md

 ---
-templateKey: product-page
+templateKey: 'product-page'
+path: /products
-title: Title Text
+title: Our Coffee
-image: /img/header.png
+image: /img/jumbotron.jpg
 heading: What we offer
 description: >-
   Kaldi is the ultimate spot for coffee lovers who want to learn about their